Kane's penalty secures Tottenham victory over Middlesbrough - Football - NZ Herald News

-LONDON (AP) " Harry Kane's penalty was decisive as Tottenham took advantage of its rivals' losses and secured a 1-0 victory over Middlesbrough in the Premier League on Saturday.
+LONDON (AP) " Harry Kane's penalty was decisive as second-placed Tottenham secured a 1-0 victory over Middlesbrough in the Premier League on Saturday to take advantage of its rivals' losses.

-Despite being frustrated for long periods by the organized Middlesbrough defense, Kane's 14th league goal this season was enough to secure a vital three points at White Hart Lane for second-placed Tottenham.
+Despite being frustrated for long periods by Middlesbrough's defense, Kane's 14th league goal this season was enough to secure a vital three points at White Hart Lane for Tottenham.

-With Arsenal and Liverpool both having lost earlier on Saturday, Tottenham seized the opportunity to move ahead of its rivals at the top of the table behind leader Chelsea.
+With Arsenal and Liverpool both having lost earlier Saturday, Tottenham seized the opportunity to move ahead of its rivals at the top of the table and within nine points of leader Chelsea.

+"The last few minutes we were a little bit nervous.
+But I think we played much, much better and deserved the three points," Tottenham manager Mauricio Pochettino said.

+"Nine points (Chelsea's lead), it's okay, it's three games, but it's up to us to keep pushing, to keep up the pressure and keep winning games."

 The crucial moment came in the 58th as Heung-Min Son cut inside from the left side of the Middlesbrough penalty area and Espinosa Bernardo brought down the South Korea forward for a clear penalty.